List of United States Navy oilers: Champion class

-The five T5 Champion-class tankers have double hulls and are ice-strengthened for protection against damage during missions in extreme climates.
+The five T5 Champion-class tankers had double hulls and were ice-strengthened for protection against damage during missions in extreme climates.
 They were built by the American Ship Building Company of Tampa, Fla., for Ocean Product Tankers of Houston, Texas, for long-term time charter to MSC, and entered service in 1985-87.
-These tankers embark on many unique missions including refueling the National Science Foundation in Antarctica and Thule Air Base in Greenland.
+These tankers embarked on many unique missions including refueling the National Science Foundation in Antarctica and Thule Air Base in Greenland.
 In 2003 MSC purchased four of the five outright, making them United States Naval Ships.
-Matthiesen is equipped for UNREP.
+Matthiesen was equipped for UNREP.